nhoffman/bioscons/README.rst

 * Most of the work of pipelines is done by external programs, and SCons is explicitly designed to make it easy to run external programs
 * On the other hand, SCons also allows the execution of arbitrary python code in creating your script, and thus one can leverage the power of the python standard library, Biopython, NumPy, etc in your script.
 * Rather than dealing with a mess of filenames, subsequent steps in an SCons build are expressed in terms of *file objects*
-* Steps in the pipeline are implemented using objects called "builders," which implement a shell command or a python command in a in a way that consistently channels inputs into outputs
+* Steps in the pipeline are implemented as *Commands* which implement a shell command or a python function in a in a way that consistently channels inputs into outputs
 * Provides multiple mechanisms for cleanly executing isolated steps of the workflow
 * SCons validates files and can fail incrementally